Updated: May 3

 I sincerely hope Taiwan people really solve the KMT dominance in Taiwan media industries by dismantling KMT governmental subsidies (including both film and public TV) to KMT interest groups including film equipment companies, post production companies, theatres and KMT-related filmmaking groups, KMT trained star roles in industries and KMT run film festivals, KMT ideologues, KMT critics, KMT film commissioners and KMT educators' networks.

-Industrial, educational and bureaucratic control of media is ideological dominance of KMT personnels.
-This is why KMT is still so powerful even under The Democratic Progressive Party (DPP) regimes.
+Industrial, educational and bureaucratic control of media is ideological dominance of KMT personnel.
+This is why KMT is still so powerful continously even under The Democratic Progressive Party (DPP) regimes.
 They have not yet solved the major issue since 2011...
 For small interest groups of the establishment, the more difficult the Taiwanese film making environment is, the more beneficial for their personal interests.
 KMT idols learned that maximising personal interests and influences by exceptionally privileged bureaucratic dominance of leading roles of every industries of Taiwan under artificially created ''difficult environment.''
 The more difficult the industrial environment is, the more severe bureaucratic dominance comes.
 Taiwan and its film/TV industry is the typical example.

 Taiwan recently strategically renovate old Japanese-era factories into 'Cultural and Creative Outlet' throughout the island.
 However, it is a publicly-funded cheap rent shop space provider for local retail shops.
 Night markets and its shrine movie screening and 'creative outlets' are specific efforts for preserving film industries locally however it does not vitalise filmmaking dramatically...